patricknoda11/Warehouse-Project/README.md

 ---

 ### User Stories:
-- As a user, I want to be able to add/import a package into the Warehouse inventory
+- As a user, I want to be able to add/import multiple packages into the Warehouse inventory
 - As a user, I want to be able to remove/export a package out of inventory list
 - As a user, I want to be able to view details regarding each package
 - As a user, I want to be able to view details of past imports and exports